 - Use cell phones in a manner that is not disruptive to others; set ringer to vibrate and speak quietly

-- Be considerate of fellow members; do not harass, intimidate or disturb them
+- Be considerate of fellow users; do not harass, intimidate or disturb them

 - No filming or photography without permission from management